15+ Company Intranet Examples: Real Intranet Sites & Templates You Can Use Today

 Follow Intranet Design Best Practices

+The best intranet design examples share common traits: clean visual hierarchy, mobile-first layouts, and personalization.
 A modern intranet's success is not just about the technology; it's about the design.
 Today, employees expect digital experiences that are intuitive, mobile-friendly, and personalized, mirroring the quality of the best consumer apps they use every day.
-Following intranet best practices for design and usability is essential to ensure your intranet meets these expectations.
+Below are the design principles behind every successful intranet site.

 1. Design for Personas, Not Org Charts